Employing and retaining mature age workers

 Recruiting and keeping mature age workers

-The Investing in Experience Tool Kit on the Department of Employment, Skills, Small and Family Business website offers some useful strategies to hire or retain mature age workers.
+The Investing in Experience Tool Kit on the Department of Education, Skills and Employment website offers some useful strategies to hire or retain mature age workers.

 The toolkit includes: